apache/pulsar/site2/docs/concepts-messaging.md

 When you use Key_Shared type, be aware that:
   * You need to specify a key or orderingKey for messages.
   * You cannot use cumulative acknowledgment with Key_Shared type.
-  * When the position of the newest message in a topic is `X`, a key-shared consumer that is newly attached to the same subscription and connected to the topic will **not** receive any messages until the position of the oldest unacknowledged message in this subscription is newer than or equal to `X`.
+  * When the position of the newest message in a topic is `X`, a key-shared consumer that is newly attached to the same subscription and connected to the topic will **not** receive any messages until all the messages before `X` have been acknowledged.
 :::

 ### Subscription modes